LinuxInLondon/draft-documents/code-of-conduct.md

 * Publishing private information
 * Threats of harm, harassment
 * Anything that compromises people’s safety
+* Disrespect of our Members, our Speakers, their respective Organisations, and Organising Staff

 These things are NOT OK.

+####Examples of behaviour that contributes to creating a positive environment include:
+* Using welcoming and inclusive language
+* Being respectful of differing viewpoints and experiences
+* Gracefully accepting constructive criticism
+* Focusing on what is best for the community
+* Showing empathy towards other community members
+* Directing efforts towards a fun Meetup

 ####If you say something that is found offensive, and you are called out on it:
 * Listen without interruption.